 Make it Pop

-If your room is filled with solid colors and neutrals, a throw can make a bold statement, especially when placed on the bed or draped over a chair.
-A bright color may both complement and contrast with the rest of your décor.
+If your living room is filled with solid colors and neutrals, a throw can make a bold statement, especially when placed on the bed or draped over a chair.
+A bright color may both complement and contrast with the rest of your neutral color palette.
 Or consider making this piece of fabric the focal point of the room by choosing a distinct pattern.

 Go for Warmth

 Some rooms can look cold and un-lived in, especially if you’ve mastered the clutter game and your home is impeccably tidy.
-Look around your space and see where it can use a hint of warmth.
+Look around your living space and see where it can use a hint of warmth.
 If your sofa is bare or you have a lonely looking chair or bench, consider draping something over it to add warmth.
 Just be sure to not put your new wool throw too close to the fireplace.

 Revive Old Furniture